How to Save a Wet Book

 - Place under weight to flatten after dry.
 After sitting open for a week or two, the book will probably feel stiff and will not lie completely flat.
 Allow it to sit under something heavy for another week to fully return it to its original condition.
 Just make sure that none of the pages are bent or are hanging over the others.

 - Use a piece of string to hang paperbacks.
 While hard covers can be dried more easily than paperbacks, those that are small and thin will need extra care.
 But you can take a shortcut and hang it on a fishing line or string to allow it to air dry effectively.
 If you are drying it inside, place it near a dehumidifier to evaporate the moisture as soon as it is out of the book.
 But you will also have to be patient as the drying time can last up to a week or longer.

 If the book is soaking wet, don’t hang it on the line as the book’s weight on the pages can cause them to tear.

 Who knew that there can be so many steps involved in drying out a wet book?
 But in order to return it to its original condition, both patience and extra care are needed when taking these steps.

 While some of us have the time and patience to fully dry out our books, others have other important matters to attend to.
 Especially if your property has sustained severe flood damage, there are many contents to be cleaned and restored in addition to books.

 If you have found yourself in this situation, don’t hesitate to contact an emergency content cleaning and pack-out company.
-You may want to consider ServiceMaster as they specialize in disaster restoration services.
+You may want to consider RestorationMaster as we specialize in disaster restoration services.
 They are also available to restore your building materials with professional flood cleanup services, using professional equipment to return them to their original conditions.
 Finally, you can be sure that all water-damaged materials are restored in addition to your books so you don’t have to worry about the costs and stress of replacing them.